-(a) All food and food supplies provided by an institution for consumption by residents shall be from sources that comply with North Carolina "Rules Governing the Sanitation of Restaurants and Other Foodhandling Establishments"

-approved sources, stored, and handled as set forth in Section 15A NCAC 18A .2600 of this Subchapter. and shall be clean, free from spoilage, free from adulteration and misbranding, and safe for human consumption.
+(a) All food and food supplies provided by an institution for consumption by residents shall be from sources that comply with North Carolina "Rules Governing the Sanitation of Restaurants and Other Foodhandling Establishments" approved sources, stored, and handled as set forth in Section 15A NCAC 18A .2600 of this Subchapter. and shall be clean, free from spoilage, free from adulteration and misbranding, and safe for human consumption.

-(b) Food brought from home by employees or visitors of patients or residents shall be stored separately from the institution's food supply and shall be labeled with the name of the person to receive the food and the date the food was brought in and shall be kept only as long as it is clean, and free from spoilage. as described in Paragraph (a) of this food was brought into the institution.
+(b) Food brought from home by employees or visitors of patients or residents shall be stored separately from the institution's food supply and shall be labeled with the name of the person to receive the food and the date the food was brought in and shall be kept only as long as it is clean, and free from spoilage. as described in Paragraph (a) of this Rule.
+Such food shall be labeled with the name of the resident or employee that the food belongs to and the date the food was brought into the institution.
 Labeling shall not be required for food items stored in employee-designated or individual resident's refrigerators or rooms.